Volodymyr, Ukraine: Climate

+Culture

-Churches in Volodymyr
+Churches

 The oldest place of worship in the town is the Temple of Volodymyr, erected several kilometres from the modern town's centre and first mentioned in a chronicle (letopis) of 1044.
 The oldest existing church is the Dormition of the Mother of God built by Mstyslav Izyaslavovych in 1160.
 By the late 18th century it fell into disuse and finally collapsed in 1829, but was restored between 1896 and 1900.
 The third of the old Orthodox churches is the Eastern Orthodox Basil the Great's cathedral, which was erected in the 14th or 15th century, though local legends attribute its construction to Volodymyr the Great, who supposedly built it some time after 992.

 In 1497, Duke Alexander Jagiellon erected a Catholic church of Holy Trinity and a Dominican monastery.
 In 1554, another wooden Catholic church was founded by Princess Anna Zbaraska, which was later replaced by a new St. Joachim and Anna's church in 1836.
 In 1755, a Jesuit church was erected there by the starost of Słonim Ignacy Sadowski and, in 1780, the Greek Catholic Josaphat's church was added to the list.
 Following the Russian Empire's takeover of the town, in the effect of the Partitions of Poland, both shrines were confiscated and donated to the authorities of the Orthodox Church, which converted them to an Orthodox monastery and church, respectively, while the Dominican monastery was converted to an administrative building.

 Museum

-There also exists Volodymyr-Volynsky Historical Museum, an architectural monument of the 19th century.
+There also exists Volodymyr Historical Museum, an architectural monument of the 19th century.